WE ARE A LOCALLY OWNED JEWELRY AND BODY PIERCING SHOP LOCATED IN THE SPOKANE VALLEY MALL, IN BUSINESS SINCE 1999.

-For mouth piercings, swish with Listerine or any antiseptic mouthwash for 3-5 seconds after eating and drinking anything besides ice or water.
-Rinse after smoking, also.
+For mouth piercings, swish with Listerine or any antiseptic mouthwash for 3-5 seconds after eating or drinking anything besides ice or water.
+Rinse after smoking or vaping, also.
 Using a warm saltwater rinse may also help speed up the healing process.
 Stay away from spicy foods, acidic juices, and hot beverages and foods for the first few days.
 It is also essential that you avoid dairy products and beer for the first 48 hours.
-During the first few days, eat only soft foods such as mashed potatoes, jell-o, soup broth, applesauce, etc. Ice and ibuprofen are highly recommended during those first few days.
+During the first few days, eat only soft foods such as mashed potatoes, jell-o, soup broth, applesauce, etc. Ice and ibuprofen are highly recommended until swelling begins to decrease.

 Don’t go without body jewelry in your piercing until after one year, or the piercing may close.